 NURTURING LAND.
 AND OURSELVES.

 Women landowners are a growing demographic.
 The 2017 Census recorded 38,509 female producers in Wisconsin, showing that women make up 35 percent of all producers in the state.
-But women have been and still are underserved by NRCS and other federal and state conservation funding and support agencies.
+But women have been and still are underserved by NRCS and other federal and state conservation agencies.
 Women conservationists are also underrepresented in media and historical content.

 WiWiC aims to change all that.